What is "POLST"?

 "POLST" is a national movement, implemented at the state level, that supports patient autonomy regarding treatment preferences during a medical emergency.
 The "P" used to mean "Physician" but it means so much more than that:

 "P" for Process.
-The POLST Paradigm is not a form: it is a process.
+POLST is not a form: it is a process.
 The POLST form is the most visible part, but the process behind its completion is the most important part.
 The conversation between the patient and his/her health care professional should include the patient’s goals of care considering current diagnosis, prognosis, and treatment options (including risks and benefits of each).
 The result of the conversation may be the completion of a POLST form—or it may be a first step in the care planning process.

 "P" is for Patient.
 The POLST decision-making process and resulting medical orders are intended for patients who are considered to be at risk for a life-threatening clinical event because they have a serious life-limiting medical condition, which may include advanced frailty.
 Read more about for whom POLST is appropriate.

 "P" is for Patient Autonomy.
 Patients have a right to participate in medical decision-making regarding their treatment plan.
 Participation in having a POLST form is always voluntary.
 Read more about the Appropriate Use of POLST.

 "P" is for Portable.
 The POLST form is an immediately available, standardized, recognizable, portable, out-of-hospital medical order set that assists emergency personnel in providing treatments aligned with patient preferences during an emergency.

 "P" is for Professional (as in Inter-Professional).
 The name of the form varies among states.
 The POLST process can include many professionals.
 National POLST recommends physicians, advanced practice registered nurses, and physician assistants be permitted to participate in the POLST process and sign POLST forms (read more and see which can sign in each state).
 Other health care professionals, like social workers and chaplains, may have roles in the process too!